• Home |

 Taking a page out of Hornady's playbook, Winchester has been producing high-quality hunting and match-grade rounds at an affordable price.
 And one of the best premium Winchester hunting rounds you’ll find today is their Copper Impact line.

-Winchester’s Copper Impact line has a solid copper construction that retains its weight on impact to transfer kinetic energy and knock down big game like elk and moose.
-It’s also great for medium game like whitetail and antelope as well.
+Winchester’s Copper Impact bullet has solid copper construction that retains its weight on impact to transfer kinetic energy and knock down big game like elk and moose.
+It’s great for medium game like whitetail and antelope as well.

-The projectile also comes equipped with a large-diameter polymer tip to deliver rapid impact trauma while still giving long-range hunters the flat trajectory they need for longer distance shots.
-For example, the 270 Winchester Copper Impact 130 gr factory load has about a 40” bullet drop at 500 yards.
+The projectile also comes equipped with a large-diameter polymer tip to deliver rapid impact trauma after giving long-range hunters the flat trajectory they need for longer distance shots.
+For example, the Winchester Copper Impact 270 Win 130gr factory load has about 40” bullet drop at 500 yards (assuming 1.5" sight height and 200-yard zero).
 Not too shabby for an all-copper bullet!

 Federal Terminal Ascent

 The Federal Terminal Ascent is another premium hunting bullet designed explicitly for long-range big game hunting.
-Truth be told, this is one of my go-to rounds for elk hunting.
+This is one of my go-to rounds for elk hunting.
 It’s also great for other game like moose, buffalo, and bear.

-The Terminal Ascent puts all of the benefits of a bonded projectile and combines it with the profile of a long-range match-grade bullet.
-It’s quite a brilliant design when you take a closer look at it.
+The Terminal Ascent takes all of the benefits of a bonded projectile and combines it with the profile of a long-range match-grade bullet.
+It’s quite a brilliant design when you take a close look at it.

-Bonded bullets traditionally have wind drift issues, so they aren’t always great for long-range shooting.
-To overcome this, the Terminal Ascent has angled grooves cut into the projectile’s shank.
+The Terminal Ascent bullet has angled grooves cut into its shank.
 This allows for better airflow and increases the ballistic coefficient.

-Take for example the Federal Terminal Ascent .308 Winchester 175 gr, at 600 yards the round still has more than the 1,000 ft-lbs of muzzle energy to take down a whitetail while only experiencing -100 inches of bullet drop and 29" of wind drift (assuming a 10 mph crosswind).
+Take for example the Federal .308 Winchester 175gr Terminal Ascent; at 600 yards the round still has more than 1,000 ft-lbs of energy to take down a whitetail while only exhibiting -100.0" of bullet drop and 29.0" of wind drift (assuming a 10 mph crosswind).

-Similar to the Hornady ELD-X concept above, the Federal Terminal Ascent utilizes the company's proprietary Slipstream Tip, which acts as a heat-shield to protect the bullet from early deformation.
+Similarly to the Hornady ELD-X concept above, the Federal Terminal Ascent utilizes the company's proprietary Slipstream Tip, which acts as a heat shield to protect the bullet from early deformation.

 Sierra Tipped GameKing